Aunt Vadge: What is first-time sex supposed to feel like?

 Dear First Timer,

-The mechanics of having sex with a man for the first time are relatively simple in a physical sense, but there are some considerations for making it easy and fun.
-Sex should always be easy and fun – if it hurts or isn’t fun, you’re doing it all wrong.
+The mechanics of having sex with a man for the first time are fairly simple in a physical sense, but there are a few things that make it easier and more fun.
+Sex should feel good, or at least not bad – if it hurts, that is your body telling you to slow down or change something, not to push on through.

-So to explain physically what you will feel when a penis enters your vagina…
+So, to explain physically what you might feel when a penis enters your vagina.

 The hymen

-First, if you have a hymen, it may hurt at the entrance as the hymen is stretched and torn, which may cause bleeding.
-Read our article about the hymen, and check yourself in a hand mirror to see if you have one, and see what it looks like.
+First, if you still have a hymen, you may feel some stretching or stinging at the entrance, and there may be a little bleeding.
+Have a read of everything you need to know about the humble hymen, and take a look with a hand mirror to see if you have one and what it looks like.

 The sex